What Is Comprehensive Auto Insurance and What Does It Cover?

 - Damage to your vehicle caused by failing to take proper preventative measures

-The exact price of comprehensive insurance on your policy depends on a number of factors unique to each driver.
-This includes the year, make, model, and age of the vehicle, if you park on the street or in a garage, the vehicle’s rating symbols, loss history, as well as the driving history of the drivers operating the vehicle.
+The exact cost of comprehensive insurance on your policy depends on a number of factors unique to each driver.
+This includes the year, make, model and age of the vehicle, whether you park on the street or in a garage, the vehicle’s rating symbols, loss history, as well as your driving history.

 What's the difference between comprehensive and collision insurance?